 “Man and the Planets”, illustrated by Ed Buckley and Gavin Roberts, Ashgrove Press, Bath, 1983; ISBN 0-906798-17-5.
 US import by Salem House.
 Last 1000 copies published as trade paperback.

 After the Interstellar Project produced “Man and the Stars”, ASTRA went on to the Interplanetary Project which ran from 1973 to 1981, before splitting into specific technical projects (see Waverider and Starseed, below).
 Originally they were a single book covering both exploration to date and development to come; split into two, they were both edited by Paul Barnett, a.k.a.
 John Grant, for Westbridge Books and Ashgrove Press respectively.
-The guest speakers were Andy Nimmo and the late A.T.
+The speakers were the late Chris Boyce, Ed Buckley, Andy Nimmo, the late A.T.
 Lawton, John Macvey, Prof. Terence Nonweiler, David Proffitt RN, Prof. Archie Roy and Prof. Oscar Schwiglhofer.
 The plan was for each to contribute a guest chapter, but only four materialised and all those were included in “New Worlds for Old”.